ARTEMIS: AI-driven Robotic Triage Labeling and Emergency Medical Information System: Introduction

 \section{Introduction}

-Mass Casualty Incidents (MCIs) have inflicted significant loss of life and damage to infrastructure globally.
-In a study of 290 such incidents, it was found that the majority of injuries, 55.9\%, were attributed to crowded conditions, followed by special hazards at 19.6\%, structural failures at 13.1\%, deliberate events at 9\%, and toxic exposures at 2.4\% \cite{turris2014analysis}.
-These incidents have occurred worldwide and have resulted in tens of thousands of deaths and injuries, thus emphasizing the need for effective management.
-The United States alone witnessed 9 climate crisis events in 2023, causing over \textdollar{}1 billion in damages and 99 fatalities.
-The frequency of such events has risen in the last couple of decades\cite{santos2018ascertainment, kishore2018mortality, aldhous2021texas}.
-First responders face challenges such as overwhelming caseloads, limited resources, and time constraints when prioritizing and treating victims in disasters.
-Rapid triage systems are necessary to allocate resources based on severity to overcome delays caused by such bottlenecks.
+Mass Casualty Incidents (MCIs) globally cause significant loss of life and infrastructure damage.
+These incidents, contributing to tens of thousands of casualties worldwide, highlight the urgency for effective management.
+In 2023, the United States experienced nine MCIs related to climate crisis, leading to over \textdollar{}1 billion in damages and 99 deaths.
+The frequency of MCIs has been rising over recent decades \cite{santos2018ascertainment, kishore2018mortality}, posing challenges for first responders, who must manage overwhelming caseloads with limited resources under time constraints.
+Efficient triage systems are essential to prioritize treatment and manage resources effectively in such high-pressure situations and robotics.

-Globally, the triage procedure involves two primary systems: three-level and five-level triage.
-The three-level triage is well-suited for emergency settings with fewer casualties.
-Presently, the five-level triage systems are extensively used in emergency situations with high patient volumes\cite{sabry2023impact}.
-In an MCI, it is important to effectively categorize patients based on their needs.
-A systematic approach helps ensure appropriate and timely medical attention for the victims \cite{robertson2006evolution}.
-Within the framework of disaster management, the triage operates at multiple stages and is tailored to various decision-making protocols.
-In the initial phase, the primary goal of triage is to establish the treatment priority, ensuring that appropriate aid is provided to as many victims as possible \cite{frykberg2005triage}.
-These protocols suggest prioritizing critical patients while ensuring that the less critical patients are transported to hospitals for treatment \cite{angus2014recognition}.

-Since every victim needs to be assessed, this process can impose a burden on first responders when the scale of the MCI exceeds the available resources.
-Valuable time may be wasted in assessing less critical victims, while there are critical victims that require immediate assistance.
-The use of robots in such situations may lower the strain on first responders.
-Previous works have focused on using robots to aid a single victim at a time \cite{murphy2004human}.
-However, in situations involving multiple victims such as Fig.~\ref{fig:protocol}, prioritizing access to healthcare based on their individual needs is crucial for maximizing the number of lives that can be saved.
-Furthermore, robots are better equipped to operate in hazardous environments and zones that are otherwise inaccessible to human responders.
+During an MCI, first responders are tasked with locating all the victims and perform the preliminary assessment.
+Triage is defined as the process of preliminary assessment of victims in order to determine the urgency of their need for treatment and the nature of treatment required.
+This is a two-stage process: the primary triage, which is rapidly done on-site, and the secondary triage, which is done once the patients enter the treatment area.
+Leveraging robots during MCIs can help expedite the localization process since robots have better mobility due to their compact form factor \cite{adam2023using, hashimoto2017four}.
+Additionally, in hazardous conditions, employing robot teams for localization serves to mitigate the inherent risks faced by first responders, offering a safer and faster approach to the critical tasks at hand \cite{hoque2024hri, allison2024towards, pillai2024heterogeneous}.